kipkorirgideon/wallet-service/README.md

 ## Claude Code use

-- I used Claude Code to review this diff before writing it up.
+- I used Claude Code `[/code-review]` command to review this diff before writing it up.

 **Where it helped:**
 - It found two problems on its own: